• Menu

 Beaver Creek Tree Skiing Colorado

 Tree skiing at Beaver Creek.
-Photo: Snow Snow
+Photo by: Snow Snow

-In 2500 B.C. skiing was a form of transportation.
-Today skiing is a form of recreation and sport.
+Evidence of skiing can be found dating back to 6000 BC when it was mostly a form of transportation.
+Today, skiing is still used for that in some areas but is mostly a recreational sport.
 When visiting the Centennial State you will see that skiing is sacred among those who live here.
-It’s a way of life.
-Ski areas are all over the place and people from all over take advantage of these resorts for vacations.
+Ski areas are plentiful and people from all over take advantage of these resorts for vacations.

-Colorado has some of the best skiing in the world!
 You can find every level and terrain option under these vast blue skies.
-There is a mountain to fit every skill level.
-If you’re looking to hit the slopes soon and escape your daily stresses rest assured skiing and snowboarding is the way to get away and have the time of your life.
+There is a mountain to fit any skill level.
+If you’re looking to hit the slopes soon and escape your daily stresses, rest assured skiing and snowboarding are the way to have the time of your life.
 Both are exhilarating!

 How many Colorado ski resorts are there?

-Including ski areas, or those without any other base lodging, 32 on a good season when all the little hills open.
+Including ski areas or those without any other base lodging, 32 resorts are operating during a good season when all the smaller hills open.
 Once you feel the Rocky Mountain high, you will be hooked.
 You can see the best mountain scenery in Colorado ski areas.
-And because Colorado has some of the largest mountains in the U.S., it also holds many of the best ski resorts available.
+And because Colorado has some of the most mountainous terrains in the continental U.S., it also holds many of the best ski resorts available.

-You cannot beat over 300 days of sunshine available at your leisure!
 Not to mention, the dry climate produces better snow than you probably have ever experienced.
-This means anytime is a good time to go skiing or snowboarding here.
-If daily life is getting to you and you’re ready for an unforgettable vacation, Colorado is waiting.
+This means time during the season is a good time to go skiing or snowboarding here.
+If you’re ready for an unforgettable vacation, Colorado is waiting.

-You can get updates on season opening and closing dates, trail state, and snow report at a number of resources.
+You can get updates on season opening and closing dates, trail conditions, and snow reports from several resources.
 Here are the best snow report resources:

 • Check out ColoradoSki.com for all the ski resorts in Colorado that are not Vail-owned, which is the majority of them, including favorites like Aspen, Telluride, and Steamboat.

-• Snow.com brings you the updates on all the Vail-owned resorts in Colorado.
+• Snow.com brings you updates on all the Vail-owned resorts in Colorado.

 • OnTheSnow.com is the best place on the web for snow forecasts.
 If you want to see if there’s a chance you’ll get dumped on, this is the preferred locals’ source.

-If skiing or snowboarding is still not your thing, there are still plenty of other activities available to make it the best vacation ever.
-The scenery is breathtaking, the air is crisp and clean, the atmosphere is warming, and the hot cocoa is to die for.
+If skiing or snowboarding is still not your thing, there are still plenty of other activities available to make the most out of your time on the mountain.
+The scenery is breathtaking, the air is crisp and clean, the ski village atmospheres are warming, and the hot cocoa is to die for.
 It does not get any better than wintertime in Colorado.
+Learn more about the rest of the US ski resorts outside of Colorado.

 When do resorts open and close?

 The race to open first usually kicks off early in October.
-It’s generally a race between A-Basin and Loveland.
-Thanks to the most snow in Colorado, Wolf Creek is another early opener.
+It’s generally a battle between A-Basin and Loveland.
+Thanks to its unique position in the San Juans that makes snowstorms plentiful, Wolf Creek is another early opener.
+Typically all resorts are fully open and operating by late November to early December.

-While Loveland’s season can regularly go into May, sometimes June, A-Basin has even made July in the past.
-It’s definitely the spot to go if you’re looking to tailgate and have warm weather ski fun.
+While Loveland’s season can regularly go into May and sometimes June, A-Basin has even made July in the past.
+It’s the spot to go if you’re looking to tailgate and have warm-weather ski fun.
 Its infamous “Beach” is the place to be during spring.
+However, these are anomalies, and most resorts close down the slopes in early to mid-April.

 What are the terrain options?

 Looking for big bowl skiing?
 Try Vail.
-It’s 5,289 skiable acres, the largest in the state, has the largest collection of bowl skiing in the state.
-Another option for back bowls a bit closer to Denver is Copper.
-Its diverse terrain expands naturally from easy to expert, as you go west to east.
+Not only does it have the most skiable acres at 5,289, but it also has the largest collection of bowl skiing.
+Another option for back bowls, a bit closer to Denver, is Copper.
+Its diverse terrain gradually toughens from easy to expert as you go west to east.

-The southwest is home to four big ski resorts, including its most known Telluride, as well as a few local hills.
-This San Juan resort features over 4,400 skiable acres.
-Experts shouldn’t pass up Silverton, which is probably the most unique around.
+The southwest is home to four big ski resorts, including the most notable: Telluride.
+This San Juan resort features over 4,400 skiable acres and some of the most advanced terrain in the world in its upper mountain areas.
+Another technically difficult but worthwhile spot is Silverton, which is probably the most unique around.
 It only has one chairlift that accesses nothing but double black trails.

 Where is there backcountry skiing?